How to Roast Pumpkin Seeds

 Roasting your own pumpkin to make pumpkin puree, like most things, makes something so much tastier than canned!
 Click here to see how to make your own pumpkin puree!
 But don’t waste those tasty seeds inside the pumpkin.
-They can be used as well and you’ll be amazed at how good they are.
+They can be used to make roast pumpkin seeds and you’ll be amazed at how good they are.

 The first step to making them is cutting your pumpkin open and scooping them out.
 Kids LOVE doing this and it’s a great sensory experience for them.
 The smell and feel of pumpkin pulp is unique and fun.
 Separate the pulp from the seeds and rinse them clean.
 We dump ours in a colander and rinse well.